HBDK/ElOverBlik-helper/ElOverBlik-helper/DOCS.md

 ## Authors & contributors

-This add on is based on the example repository by [Franck Nijhof][frenck].
+This add on is based on the example repository by [Franck Nijhof](https://github.com/frenck).

 ## License

 MIT License

-Copyright (c) 2017-2020 Franck Nijhof

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal